 However, some mini-split systems do have ducts.
 These are called (no surprises here) ducted mini-split heat pumps, and they’re useful when you need one indoor unit to heat and cool multiple rooms.

-The potential problems with mini-split ductwork are the same ones you can experience with any duct system: leaks, improper sizing, sagging, blockages, poor installation… all of these are possible.
+The potential problems with mini-split ductwork are the same ones you can experience with any duct system: leaks, improper sizing, sagging, blockages, and poor installation… all of these are possible.

 Whenever a ducted mini-split system is having trouble, we inspect the ductwork for leaks and test the static pressure.
 In many cases, duct leaks and poor installation are making the system run less efficiently than it ought to.
 After diagnosing the issue with the ductwork, we’ll seal the leaks and/or adjust the ducts as the situation requires.

-Having mini-split issues in your Atlanta area home?
+Have mini-split issues in your Atlanta area home?
 We can help.

 Before giving us a call, be sure to clean your filter.
 If you’re still having problems after it’s clean, get in touch with us!
 Our experienced technicians will analyze your mini-split system and get to the bottom of the problem.